 Schedule Rewards

-Let’s return to our hypothetical button that makes funny sounds.
-When should those sounds change?
-If we want guests to return throughout the day, the sounds could cycle on an hourly basis.
+Imagine a digital arcade machine that serves different games.
+When should the games change?
+If we want guests to stay at the machine for as long as possible, the content should cycle randomly.
+If we want guests to return throughout the day, the games couldchange on an hourly basis.
 If we want guests to return throughout the year, the cycle could be seasonal.

 People are most likely to repeat a behavior if the reward is on a variable ratio schedule.
 This means that the guest cannot predict exactly when they will be rewarded for participating in the activity, nor can they predict the size nor content of the reward.
 Variable ratio reinforcement is famously used by slot machines.
-Because most casinos have many slot machines, there is no downside to using variable rewards to extend the duration of the experience.
-No one is in line waiting for a slot machine.
+Because most casinos have many slot machines, the operational goal is to make guests stay for as long as possible.
+There is no downside to using variable rewards to extend the duration of the experience.
+If guests have to wait in line to participate, you probably don’t want to use a variable ratio schedule, because that will make the line slower.

 On a fixed ratio schedule, guests know exactly how many times they have to do something to be rewarded, and they know what the reward will be.
 A concert venue could give a guest a sticker for seeing five of their concerts.
 A venue may choose a fixed ratio schedule because a concert ticket is much pricier than a round at a slot machine, and therefore less frequent.
-If the reward varies in size, content, and even schedule, a guest may feel cheated, e.g. if they think a different guest got a better reward than they did.
+If the venue gave prizes varying in size, content, and even schedule, a guest may feel cheated, e.g. if they think another guest got a better reward than they did.

 Track Individuals